gamesbook/protograf/docs/source/customised_shapes.rst

       The middle pair of Hexagons show how changing the *order_last* property means that *hatches* are drawn after the *radii*, instead of before.

-      The lower pair of Hexagons show how setting the *order_all* property means that only the Hexagon and the centre Dot will drawn, and not the *perbis*.
+      The lower-most pair of Hexagons show how setting the *order_all* property means that only the Hexagon and the centre Dot will drawn, and not the *perbis*.